sheracore/mypirhan_front/README.md

 # sherashirt
 ## Endpoints
 ```
+Notice that put function is for entire object but by patch you can only update values you provide
 /admin/
-/user/api/create/ ----> create user, methods = ['GET','POST']
+/user/api/create/ ----> create user, methods = [GET,POST]
-/user/api/token/ -----> create token for user, methods = ['POST']
+/user/api/token/ -----> create token for user, methods = [POST]
-manageuserendpoint -----> To authenticate the user, update own profile(Changing the name, password and view in the user objects)
+/user/api/me/ -----> methods = [ GET, PUT, PATCH, HEAD, OPTIONS] manageuser endpoint to authenticate the user, update own profile(Changing the name, password and view in the user objects)
 ```
 ## Create your lovely shirt
 ### Created by django by docker and docker-compose